yinaxiong/launch-hack/_sections/20-example-queries.md

 {% include responses/reviews-for-product.html %}

 ## Return SmartList Connected Home products
-The Connect Home endpoint helps to guide users to top rated products related to Connected Home.
+The Connected Home endpoint helps to guide users to top-rated products related to Connected Home.

 **Need to provide an example for Connected Home**